stbere/aws-terraform-template/README.md

 # aws-terraform-template

-Terraform repository template for AWS
+Base template repository for provisioning resources in AWS using Terraform.

 ## Requirement